SONHP Health Requirements Overview

 |Summer||May 1||All updates|

-For all programs, the School of Nursing and Health Professions requires students to complete a background check, as well as, a drug test.
-Some programs will require additional health requirements depending on which program you are enrolled in.
+For some programs, the School of Nursing and Health Professions requires students to complete a background check and drug test upon admission.
+Additional health requirements may be necessary depending on which program you are enrolled in.
 Please find your program below to see what requirements pertain to you.

-For clinical-based programs including Bachelor of Science in Nursing (BSN), Master of Science in Nursing Pre-licensure (ME-MSN), Master of Science in Nursing Post-licensure (RN-MSN), Family Nurse Practitioner (FNP) and Psychiatric Mental Health Nurse Practitioner (PMHNP) programs, please review your CastleBranch and health requirements.
+For clinical-based programs including Bachelor of Science in Nursing (BSN), Master's Entry Master of Science in Nursing option (ME-MSN), Master of Science in Nursing for Registered Nurses (RN-MSN), DNP Family Nurse Practitioner (DNP FNP) and DNP Psychiatric Mental Health Nurse Practitioner (DNP PMHNP) degree and post-graduate certificate programs, please review your CastleBranch and health requirements.

 - Meningococcal Vaccine: This is the only optional requirement.
 If you have received the vaccine, please upload proof of immunization.
 If not, you must still click on the Meningococcal requirement in your to‐do list and indicate that you are choosing not to obtain the Meningococcal immunization.